Awsamo0190/Security_Write_Ups/LinkedIn Phishing Attempt.md

 4. I was already suspicious from the Job Poster having 0 connections and the email associated with the initial contact.

- 4.1 I became hyperly suspicious upon receiving the second message.
+ 4.1 I became even more suspicious upon receiving the second message.

  4.2 From there I proceeded to dig into the link provided and further check the email addresses.